themehunk/th-advance-product-search/README.txt

 == Upgrade Notice ==

-= 1.2.0 =
+= 1.2.7 =
-* Issue Fixed: .thaps-search-box min-width removed.
+*  Fix: Admin style issue improved.
+*  Update: Upgrade to pro link changed.

 Thanks for using our plugin, I am sure you will create a great Product Search for your site.
 If you have any query then you can contact at our forum : https://www.support.themehunk.com/